cdknight/producer_consumer_multiarch/readme.md

 I plan to make the server automatically spawn the QEMU process as a child in the future (most of this will go into a different repo)

-Thanks to Ulrich Drepper's fun whitepaper, and using mutexes in a really wrong way (unlocking mutexes from a process that doesn't even hold a lock on it), behold.
+Thanks to Ulrich Drepper's fun whitepaper, and some semaphores, behold.
 Synchronisation.